14 Quick and Simple Yard Maintenance Things to Do in October

 Clean Out Your Gutters

 Your gutters work hard over fall and winter, and they need your help.
 Clean them out before it gets too cold.
 This will prevent gutters from overflowing with rain or snow and damaging your roof.
-Plus: Learn all about gutter repair.

 Mulch Your Leaves

 Instead of raking your leaves into bags this fall, mow them with a mulching mower (a mower with a specially designed high deck).
 This chops the leaves into confetti, which acts as a natural fertilizer and weed control agent when left to decompose.
-Mulch can also help your garden in a variety of ways.

 Now is the time to tackle weeds.
 Apply a herbicide and the weeds should stay away once spring comes.
 Be sure to read the label before applying, as most herbicide manufacturers recommend applying weed killer during the fall when daytime temperatures are still consistently above 60 degrees Fahrenheit.
-Follow these tips for a weed-free yard.

 Test the Soil